Aptiv (NYSE:APTV) Updates FY 2022 Earnings Guidance

 Aptiv (NYSE:APTV – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.90-$4.80 for the period, compared to the consensus earnings per share estimate of $3.88.
 The company issued revenue guidance of $17.75 billion-$18.15 billion, compared to the consensus revenue estimate of $17.83 billion.

+Aptiv (NYSE:APTV – Get Rating) last announced its earnings results on Thursday, May 5th.
+The auto parts company reported $0.63 EPS for the quarter, beating the consensus estimate of $0.61 by $0.02.
+The company had revenue of $4.18 billion during the quarter, compared to the consensus estimate of $4.06 billion.
+Aptiv had a net margin of 2.43% and a return on equity of 7.23%.
+The firm’s revenue for the quarter was up 3.9% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $1.06 earnings per share.
+As a group, research analysts expect that Aptiv will post 4.01 earnings per share for the current fiscal year.

-In related news, CEO Kevin P. Clark sold 5,830 shares of Aptiv stock in a transaction on Wednesday, April 13th.
+In other news, CEO Kevin P. Clark sold 5,830 shares of the firm’s stock in a transaction that occurred on Wednesday, April 13th.
 The shares were sold at an average price of $109.98, for a total value of $641,183.40.
-Following the sale, the chief executive officer now owns 676,822 shares in the company, valued at $74,436,883.56.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-0.41% of the stock is owned by insiders.
+Following the transaction, the chief executive officer now owns 676,822 shares in the company, valued at $74,436,883.56.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Company insiders own 0.41% of the company’s stock.

 Aptiv PLC designs, manufacturers, and sells vehicle components worldwide.
 The company provides electrical, electronic, and safety technology solutions to the automotive and commercial vehicle markets.
 It operates in two segment, Signal and Power Solutions, and Advanced Safety and User Experience.
 The Signal and Power Solutions segment designs, manufactures, and assembles vehicle's electrical architecture, including engineered component products, connectors, wiring assemblies and harnesses, cable management products, electrical centers, and hybrid high voltage and safety distribution systems.